 6.6.9.
 Allowance for mass emissions from vehicles equipped with periodically regenerating devices

-When the vehicle is equipped with a periodically regenerating system as defined in Regulation No. 83, 06 series of amendments, Annex 13: Emissions test procedure for a vehicle equipped with a periodically regenerating system:
+When the vehicle is equipped with a periodically regenerating system as defined in Annex 13:

 6.6.9.1.
 The provisions of Annex 13 shall apply for the purposes of particulate mass measurements only and not particle number measurements.